 Not only that, but T-Mobile boasts the best customer service among the four major carriers, scoring a 74 on the American Consumer Satisfaction Index.
 And the cherry on top?
 It offers an incredible loyalty program.

-How much will T-Mobile pay to switch?
+How much will T-Mobile pay you to switch?

 Verizon vs T-Mobile Plans